Pap smear Singapore

 Your pap smear screening will last less than a few minutes.

-During the pap smear, you may experience some mild discomfort and light spotting afterward.
+During the pap smear screening, you may experience some mild discomfort and light bleeding afterward.
 All of this is quite normal.

-How often do I need to do a pap smear?
+How often do I need to do a pap smear screening?

 The minimum requirement for pap smears is 3 years for women above 25 years old.
 If you have had an abnormal pap smear in the past or have confirmed risk factors for cervical cancer, your doctor may recommend that you have pap smear test more frequently.